at-import/Singularity/readme.md

 Singularity is a next generation grid framework built from the ground up to be responsive.
 What makes Singularity different?
 Well, a lot of things.
 Singularity is based on internal ratios instead of context based which allows for better gutter consistency across breakpoints.
 Ratio based math also allows for non-uniform grids in *any* unit you want to use.

+## Getting Help with Singularity

+* For help with Singularity, please ask a question on [Stack Overflow](http://stackoverflow.com/questions/ask) tagged with "singularitygs".
+* To file an issue with Singularity, be it a feature request or a bug report, please use our [Issue Queue](https://github.com/Team-Sass/Singularity/issues).
+* If you are in IRC, the maintainers and many fellow users tend to hang out in the #sass and #compass rooms on irc.freenode.net.
+Asking in there may get you a quick answer to your question, but we still encourage you to file your inquiry in the appropriate place above to

 ## Singularity Quickstart

 **Full documentation is available on the [Singularity Wiki](https://github.com/Team-Sass/Singularity/wiki)**